 The Dalgarno Trust wouldn’t be where it is today without the amazing support we receive from our funders.
-We appreciate this support and take the time to make sure their investment in us reaps benefits for our community.
+We appreciate this support and work to make sure their investment in us reaps benefits for our community.

 Our Friends and Funders

 The Garfield Weston Foundation is a family-founded grant-making Trust that supports a broad range of charities and causes across the UK.

 The Grove Trust is a registered charitable trust based in Notting Hill, London, which aims to channel local funds to local charities for the relief of those in need in the community.
 The Grove Trust was established by a group of local residents who acknowledge the huge divide between the rich and poor in West London and believe that by working together to award grants to local charities we can make a significant impact on the lives of those less fortunate living amongst us.